How the cybersecurity talent shortage impacts us all

 Luring quality IT security talent isn’t going to get easier, either.
 In fact, a recent survey of IT and cyber security managers conducted jointly by RSA Conference and ISACA found that 52 percent of respondents said that less than a quarter of applicants have the skills necessary to fill open positions; 53 percent of these managers said it currently takes between three and six months to fill job openings.
 Further complicating the matter, top-flight talent is typically scooped up by giant corporations like Google and Facebook.
 So if government and private organizations that oversee critical infrastructure continue trying to meet security challenges by adding staff, we are all in serious trouble.

 As the number and complexity of attacks continues to grow, organizations must move away from the “staff up” mindset.
 Because talent is so scarce, the personnel an organization already has—and specifically those employees’ time—is now a precious resource.
-Automating repetitive tasks in an SOC—like manually generating reports or closing support tickets—helps organizations conserve that resource by allowing experts to devote more time to mission-critical tasks.
+Security automation helps organizations conserve that resource by allowing experts to devote more time to mission-critical tasks.

 Interested in Learning More?